osmcode/osmium-tool/man/osmium-export.md

   for id and attributes.
 You have to create the table manually, then use the PostgreSQL COPY command to import the data.
 Enable verbose output to see the SQL commands needed to create the table and load the data.
-* `spaten`: Spaten, a binary format that is suitable for large data sets.
 * `text` (alias: `txt`): A simple text format with the geometry in WKT format followed by the comma-delimited tags.
 This is mainly intended for debugging at the moment.
 THE FORMAT MIGHT CHANGE WITHOUT NOTICE!